sriks/Uluru/docs/release/README.md

 1. To ease this process use `bundle exec fastlane ios prepare_release` and use `major` or `minor` or `patch` depending on the nature of change.
 This will update the version accordingly in project and any dependency managers.

+For example for a patch release use
+`bundle exec fastlane ios prepare_release type:patch`

 2. `push` changes to your local branch.
 This will kick CI build in github.
 3. Once all PR checks are passed, you can ask the PR to be merged into `master`.
 4. Once a PR is raised against `master` the CI runs pre merge checks.
 Your PR is ready to merge into `master` after these checks pass.